torproject/stem/docs/tutorials/double_double_toil_and_trouble.rst

   Compares the votes of two directory authorities, in this case moria1 and maatuska with a special interest in the 'Running' flag.

+* `Votes by Bandwidth Authorities <examples/votes_by_bandwidth_authorities.html>`_

+  Provides information about the current votes from Tor's Bandwidth Authorities.